flicstar/flicstar.github.io/_posts/2022-05-15-tech-writing-portfolio.md

 title: "Marketing yourself - Why you need a tech writing portfolio"
 date: "2022-05-15"
 tags: [ tech-writing, open-source, job-hunting ]
+image: /assets/images/blorange.jpg
-featured_image_thumbnail:
+featured_image_thumbnail: /assets/images/blorange.jpg
-featured_image:
+featured_image: /assets/images/blorange.jpg
 ---

 A writing portfolio is a collection of samples of your own writing—basically, it shows **what you can do**.
 A strong portfolio goes further and shows **how you think**.
 Whether it's private or public, it's a good idea to have one, and they're not as hard to create as you might think.

-!
-This post first appeared on [The Good Docs Project blog](https://thegooddocsproject.dev/blog/marketing-yourself-why-you-need-a-tech-writing-portfolio/)
+{% include note.html content="This post first appeared on [The Good Docs Project blog](https://thegooddocsproject.dev/blog/marketing-yourself-why-you-need-a-tech-writing-portfolio/)" %}

 Let's dive in and explore this powerful tool that will work for you, and be an asset whether you're job hunting or not.